Detecting Invariant Manifolds in ReLU-Based RNNs: Homo-/heteroclinic orbits and detection of chaos

 \section{Homo-/heteroclinic orbits and detection of chaos}

 The stable and unstable manifolds can be used to identify homoclinic and heteroclinic orbits, as defined in Sect. \ref{sec-math} (Def. \ref{def-hom}, \ref{def-het}).
 Intersections between the stable and unstable manifolds of a saddle $\vp$ lead to homoclinic points, or to heteroclinic points of two saddles $\vp \neq \vq$.
-The existence of such points inevitably gives rise to a complex fractal geometry (a so-scalled horseshoe structure, see Def. \ref{def-horse}) and thus chaos \citep{wig}.
+The existence of such points inevitably gives rise to a complex fractal geometry (a so-scalled horseshoe structure, see Appx. \ref{app:G}) and thus chaos due to the Smale-Birkhoff Homoclinic Theorem \citep{wig,simpson2016unfolding}.
 Finding such intersections is therefore highly illuminating for determining the dynamical behavior of a system.
-This is illustrated for a simple $2$d PL map in Fig. \ref{fig_chaoticnew}A, where homoclinic intersections were identified by algorithm \ref{alg:new_manifold}.
-For this $2$d case, we can in fact analytically determine the presence of homoclinic points, as worked out in Appx. \ref{exi-homo}, the results of which agree with algorithm \ref{alg:new_manifold}.
-Fig. \ref{fig_chaoticnew}B illustrates the resulting chaotic attractor (which lies on the unstable manifold), Fig. \ref{fig_chaoticnew}C the bifurcation diagram as one varies the model's bias term as a control parameter, and Fig. \ref{fig_chaoticnew}D the system's two Lyapunov exponents across the chaotic range of $h_1$ (confirming the presence of `robust chaos', as the Lyapunov exponents do not change across the chaotic regime \citep{ben}).
+This is illustrated for a simple $2$d PL map in Fig. \ref{fig_chaoticnew}A, which shows the homoclinic intersections identified by Algorithm \ref{alg:new_manifold}.
+For this $2$d case, we can in fact analytically determine the presence of homoclinic points, as worked out in Appx. \ref{app:analytic_algo}, the results of which agree with Algorithm \ref{alg:new_manifold}.
+Fig. \ref{fig_chaoticnew}B illustrates the whole resulting chaotic attractor, which happens to lie on the unstable manifold in this case.
+Fig. \ref{fig_chaoticnew}C provides the bifurcation diagram as one varies the model's bias term as a control parameter, and Fig. \ref{fig_chaoticnew}D the system's two Lyapunov exponents across the chaotic range of $h_1$ (confirming the presence of `robust chaos', as the Lyapunov exponents do not change across the chaotic regime \citep{ben}).
+Finally, in Appx.
+Fig. \ref{fig: ECG_homoclinic} we show the identification of a heteroclinic intersection by our algorithm in a high-dimensional empirical example, human electrocardiograms (ECG), thus confirming the presence of chaos in this signal.